 Laser printers are more expensive initially, but they present more value over time because they are more cost-effective in the long run.

-That’s because their cost of operation and maintenance is way better than any inkjet printer.
+That’s because their cost of operation and maintenance are way better than any inkjet printers.
 That is also the reason why laser printers are the best at printing thousands of documents.
 They, however, eat up more space than an inkjet printer.

 Inkjet printers are the best choice is you are just a casual user.
 Students and home users are the most common casual users.
-Inkjet printers are great for them because casual users require a printer that low initial investment.
+Inkjet printers are great for them because casual users require printers that are not expensive and has low initial investment.

 Plus long term benefits aren’t really very appealing to them because, well, it won’t be of more use to them in the long run.
 Keep in mind though that inkjet printers aren’t very efficient with ink usage.